-Dist rict Business Office Staff YES NO N/A Comments 1.
-Does the district have a comprehensive board policy and administrative regulations that provide rules and regulations for ASB governance and operations? - 2.
-Does the district have a comprehensive ASB manual with detailed procedures?
+Distr District Business Office Staff N/A Comments 1.
+Does the district have a comprehensive board policy and administrative regulations that provide rules and regulations for ASB governance and operations?
+2. Does the district have a comprehensive ASB manual with detailed procedures?
 3. Has the FCMAT ASB Account Manual, Fraud Prevention Guide and Desk Reference been adopted as part of the district's ASB policies and procedures?
 4. If the district has a comprehensive manual, is it reviewed and updated, if necessary, at least annually?
 Does the update address areas of concern or confusion identified in the previous year's audit?
-0 5.
-Does the business office provide annual ASB training for all school and district employees who work with ASB activities, and retain a signed and dated training attendance log as proof that employees received training?
-0 6.
-Do members of the business office staff periodically (at least annually) visit each school to provide support and to review the ASB procedures used at the school?
+5. Does the business office provide annual ASB training for all school and district employees who work with ASB activities, and retain a signed and dated training attendance log as proof that employees received training?
+6. Do members of the business office staff periodically (at least annually) visit each school to provide support and to review the ASB procedures used at the school?
 7. Has the district ensured that school employees and students know whom to call in the district business office if they have questions or concerns about ASB and are unable to get answers at the school?
-0 • 8.
-Has the business office taken immediate action to correct annual audit findings related to ASB activities?
+8. Has the business office taken immediate action to correct annual audit findings related to ASB activities?
 Are the school sites involved in developing action plans to ensure that the findings do not recur?
-0 chiart that the midnigo do not reed.

-YES NO N/A Comments 9.
-Are all proposed fundraising events approved by the governing board or its designee at the beginning of each school year?
-Is this list updated throughout the year?
-10. Does the business office's sales tax report include the sales and use tax for the student store and other purchases?
-11. Before any disbursement is issued to any independent contractor, does the business office have on file a valid and signed IRS Form W-9, Request for Taxpayer Identification Number and Certification?
-0 12.
-Does the business office issue 1099s for all independent contractors paid with ASB funds?
-13. Has the business office developed standard forms, processes and systems for ASB operations districtwide?
-14. Does the business office receive and review periodic financial statements from the ASB organizations and sign and date that they have reviewed the documents?
-15. Does the business office review the monthly bank reconciliations from the site ASBs?
-16. Does the district have access to an independent third-party fraud reporting whistleblower website and telephone hotline? αna fure Da te
+- 10. Does the business office's sales tax report include the sales and use tax for the student store and other purchases? - Before any disbursement is issued to any independent contractor, does the business office have on file a valid and signed IRS Form W-9, Request for Taxpayer Identification Number and Certification? - 12.
+Does the business office issue 1099s for all independent contractors paid with ASB funds? - 13.
+Has the business office developed standard forms, processes and systems for ASB operations districtwide? - 14.
+Does the business office receive and review periodic financial statements from the ASB organizations and sign and date that they have reviewed the documents? - 15.
+Does the business office review the monthly bank reconciliations from the site ASBs? - 16.
+Does the district have access to an independent third-party fraud reporting whistleblower website and telephone hotline?